dmbarbour/wikilon/docs/AwelonLang.md

 Folding over a recursive structure that carries no additional data isn't particularly interesting.
 But we can generalize easily to folds over list structures:

-        [X][F] ~ i == X
+        [X][F] 0 i == X
-        [X][F] [[A] [L] :] i == [[X][F]L] [A]  F
+        [X][F] [[A] [L] cons] i == [[X][F]L] [A]  F

         ~ = false
         : = w [[c] a b [b] b a] a w i

 However, with data structures more sophisticated than natural numbers, choosing a specific fold seems awkward and arbitrary.
 With lists, we have both left folds and right folds.
-With trees, we have both folds and a variety of [tree traversals](https://en.wikipedia.org/wiki/Tree_traversal).
+With trees, we have a variety of [tree traversals](https://en.wikipedia.org/wiki/Tree_traversal).
 Further, in context of linear typed structure, it is convenient if we can operate upon or [unzip](https://en.wikipedia.org/wiki/Zipper_%28data_structure%29) just part of a structure without observing the whole thing.
-I believe the algebraic type encodings are generally superior.

-Return attention to numbers and texts in Awelon.

-It is my intention that Awelon developers be given relatively free reign over the choice of encoding and corresponding tradeoffs.
-In practice, this control may be limited by what the runtime accelerates.
-But the encoding is at least separate from the syntactic embedding.
+I believe the algebraic data encodings are generally superior.
+Regardless, it is my intention that Awelon developers be given reasonably free reign over the choice of encoding and corresponding tradeoffs, that the relevant policy shouldn't be built into what is essentially a syntactic sugar.
 This is achieved by allowing developers to partially define the encoding:

         0 (zero) is user definable
         S (succ) is user definable
+        : (cons) is user definable
+        ~ (null) is user definable

         1 = [0 S]
         2 = [1 S]
         ...

-        ~ (nil)  is user definable
-        : (cons) is user definable
+        "hello" = [104 "ello" :]
+        "→" = [8594 "" :]
         "" = ~
-        "→" = [8594 "" :]
-        "hello" = [104 "ello" :]

-For reasons of simplicity, Awelon language only provides built in support for encoding natural numbers and text data.
-This is sufficient for compact embeddings of most data.
-More sophisticated number types are left to editable views.
+Awelon doesn't bother with anything beyond natural numbers and texts - just barely enough to efficiently embed data.
+The rest is left to *editable views* discussed toward the end of this document.
+Well, that and a special feature to reference external binaries.

 ## Binary Data